D3Hunter/blog/programming/specifications/bitcoin.md

 Like all `bitcoind` RPCs, `getblocktemplate` is sent over HTTP.
 To ensure they get the most recent work, most miners use `HTTP longpoll` to leave a `getblocktemplate` request open at all times.
 This allows the mining pool to push a new `getblocktemplate` to the miner as soon as any miner on the `peer-to-peer network` publishes a new block or the pool wants to send more transactions to the mining software.
 The GPLv3 `BFGMiner` mining software and AGPLv3 `Eloipool` mining pool software are widely-used among miners and pools.
 The `libblkmaker` C library and `python-blkmaker` library, both MIT licensed, can interpret `GetBlockTemplate` for your programs.

+Block header format
+- Version             4 bytes     Little-endian
+- Previous Block ID   32 bytes    Big-endian
+- Merkle Root         32 bytes    Big-endian
+- Time                4 bytes     Little-endian
+- Bits                4 bytes     Little-endian
+- Nonce               4 bytes     Little-endian
+#### Target/Difficulty
+The maximum target used by SHA256 mining devices is: `0x00000000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` Because Bitcoin stores the target as a floating-point type, this is truncated: `0x00000000FFFF0000000000000000000000000000000000000000000000000000`

+`difficulty = maxtarget / current_target`
+`maxtarget` can be different for various ways to measure difficulty.
+Traditionally, it represents a hash where the leading 32 bits are zero and the rest are one (this is known as "`pool difficulty`" or "`pdiff`").
+The Bitcoin protocol represents targets as a custom floating point type with limited precision; as a result, Bitcoin clients often approximate difficulty based on this (this is known as "`bdiff`").

+#### Transaction
+The UTXO of a coinbase transaction has the special condition that it cannot be spent (used as an input) for at least `100` blocks.
+This temporarily prevents a miner from spending the transaction fees and block reward from a block that may later be determined to be stale (and therefore the coinbase transaction destroyed) after a block chain fork.

+`Locktime` sets the eariest time a transaction can be mined in to a block.
+You can use locktime to make sure that a transaction is locked until a specific `block height`, or `a point in time`.
+A `vout`(vector out) is an index number for an output in a transaction.

+#### Hashcash
+Bitcoin uses the `hashcash Proof_of_work` function as the mining core.
+Like many cryptographic algorithms `hashcash` uses a hash function as a building block `hashcash` can be instantiated with different functions:
+- hashcash-SHA1 (original)
+- hashcash-SHA256^2 (bitcoin)
+- hashcash-Scrypt(iter=1) (litecoin).
+##### Adding purpose
+If the partial-pre-image `x` from `y=H(x)` is random it is just a `disconnected proof-of-work` to no purpose, everyone can see you did do the work, but they don't know why, so users could reuse the same work for different services.
+To make the proof-of-work be bound to a service, or purpose, the hash must include `s`, a `service string` so the work becomes to find `H(s,c)/2^(n-k)=0`.
+The miner varies counter `c` until this is true.
+The service string could be a web server domain name, a recipients email address, or in bitcoin `a block of the bitcoin blockchain ledger`.
+One additional problem is that if multiple people are mining, using the same service string, they must not start with the same `x` or they may end up with the same proof
+To avoid risking wasting work in this way, there needs to be a random starting point, and so the work becomes to find `H(s,x,c)/2^(n-k) = 0` where `x` is random, and `c` is the counter being varied, and `s` is the service string.
+In fact in bitcoin the `service string is the coinbase` and the coinbase includes the recipients reward address, as well as the transactions to validate in the block.
+Bitcoin actually does not include a random start point `x`, reusing the reward address as the randomization factor to avoid collisions for this random start point purpose, which saves 16-bytes of space in the coinbase.
+For privacy bitcoin expect the miner to use a different reward address on each successful block.
+But because bitcoin needs more precise and dynamic control of work (to target 10-minute block interval accurately), it changes `k` to be a fractional (floating-point) so the work becomes to find `H(s,x,c) < 2^(n-k)`

+Bitcoin also defines a new notion of `(relative) difficulty` which is the work required so that at current network hashrate a block is expected to be found every 10 minutes.
+It is expressed relative to a `minimum work unit of 2^32 iterations` (approximately, technically minimum work is `0xFFFF0000` due to bitcoin implementation level details).
+Bitcoin difficulty is simple to approximately convert to log2 cryptographic security: `k=log2(difficulty)+32` (or for high accuracy `log2(difficulty*0xFFFF0000)`).
+Difficulty is related to the target simply as `difficulty = target / 0xFFFF0000`.
+##### Miner privacy
+In principle a miner should therefore for privacy use a different reward-address for each block (and reset the counter to 0).
+In fact with bitcoin the counter also should be obscured otherwise you would reveal your effort level Bitcoin does this via the `nonce` and `extra-nonce`. `Nonce` starts at 0, but extra nonce is random.
+Together these form a randomized counter hiding the amount of effort that went into the proof, so no one can tell if it was a powerful but unlucky miner who worked hard, or a weak miner who was very lucky.
+#### Block hashing algorithm
+Incrementing the `extraNonce` field entails recomputing the `merkle tree`, as the `coinbase transaction` is the left most leaf node.

 ### commands
 `bitcoin-cli stop`
 `Bitcoin Coin